rmeleromira/ansible-zencash-nodes/Readme.md

 # Upcoming features

+## Read logs through journal

+Currently, logs only end up in /var/log/syslog.
+The need to be piped to the journal somehow.

 ## ability to migrate using priv

 Given a private key or wallet.dat stake address and nodeid, add the ability to migrate hosts.